 General Manager, Village Books

-Before coming to Village Books in 2011, Paul was the long-time manager of Eagle Harbor Book Company on Bainbridge Island.
+Paul is the General Manager of Village Books and programmer for the Chuckanut Writers Workshops and Classes.
+Before arriving in Bellingham in 2011, Paul was the long-time manager of Eagle Harbor Book Company on Bainbridge Island.
 He is a writer and publisher, former President of the Pacific Northwest Booksellers Association, and past core team member of Fields End, a writers’ community on Bainbridge Island.
 Paul has been one of the Chuckanut Writers Conference Coordinators since 2012.

 Manager, WCC’s Community & Continuing Education Program